Hiking Camp Mercier - panoramic view

 The estimated hiking time for Camp Mercier is 2h30.
 Actual duration may vary depending on your pace, fitness level, and how long you spend enjoying the scenery.

-No, dogs are not permitted on the Camp Mercier hiking trail.
+No, dogs are not permitted on Camp Mercier hiking trail.
 Please leave your pets at home or arrange alternative care before your visit.

 Didn't find your answer?